fei268/CalendarPrivacy/readme.md

 **Children’s Privacy**
 This application does not knowingly collect personal information from children.

+**Picture Privacy**
+The portrait materials used in this system are sourced from Wikimedia Commons.

 **Contact**
 If you have any questions, please contact:
 [afei268@gmail.com]